Sea butterfly

-The sea butterflies are included in the Pteropoda order, and are also included in the informal group Opisthobranchia.

 Morphology

-Sea butterflies float and swim freely in the water, and are carried along with the currents.
-This has led to a number of adaptations in their bodies.
-The shell and the gill have disappeared in several families.
-Their gastropodal foot has taken the form of two wing-like lobes, or parapodia, which propel the animal through the sea by slow flapping movements.
+Unlike other sea snails, or even land snails, sea butterflies float and swim freely through the ocean, traveling along with the currents.
+This has led to a number of evolutionary adaptations in their bodies, including complete or near-complete loss of the shell and the gill in several families.
+Their gastropodal foot has also taken the form of two wing-like lobes, or parapodia, which propel the animal through the sea by slow flapping movements.

-Most Thecosomata have some form of calcified shell, although often very light.
+Most thecosomes have some form of calcified shell, although often very light.

-They are rather difficult to see, since their shell (if present) is mostly transparent, very fragile, and usually tiny: Less than 1 cm in length.
-Although their shell may be so fine as to be transparent, it is nevertheless calcareous, and an important part of the ocean calcite cycle.
+They are rather difficult to see, since their shell, if present, is mostly transparent, fragile, and usually tiny (less than 1 cm in length).
+Although their shell may be so fine as to be transparent, it is nevertheless calcareous, and an important part of the oceanic calcium cycle.

-Their shells are bilaterally symmetric and can vary widely in shape: coiled, needle-like, triangular, or globular.
+Their shells are bilaterally symmetric and can vary widely in shape, ranging from coiled or needle-like to triangular or globular.

-The shell is present in all stages of the Cavolinioidea (euthecosomata) life cycle.
-In the Cymbulioidea (pseudothecosomata), adult Peraclididae also bear shells; the Cymbuliidae shed their larval shells and develop a cartilaginous pseudoconch in adulthood; only the Desmopteridaen lack any rigid covering as adults.
+The shell is present in all life cycle stages of the Cavolinioidea (euthecosomata).
+In the Cymbulioidea (pseudothecosomata), adult Peraclididae also bear shells; the Cymbuliidae shed their larval shells and develop a cartilaginous pseudoconch in adulthood.
+Only the Desmopteridae lack any rigid covering when mature.

-Behaviour and distribution
+Behavior and distribution

+Swimming kinematics

+Molluscan pteropods develop their feet into a pair of wing-like parapodia in the growing phase.
+These 'wings' are highly flexible, as the orientation of the muscles is different, and they have a hydrostatic skeleton filled with a pressurized fluid.
+Thus, the high bending-angle supports the parapodia to diminish the drag forces generated by the classic "clap-and-fling" maneuver; additionally, it aids in carrying the extra weight of a shell and ascending the water column for the diel vertical migration.

+The power-stroke for L. helicina starts with a sharp rotation of it is body accompanied by an increase in swimming speed; it then rotates its shell in the opposite direction to initiate the recovery-stroke and swims upward, with a speed less than the power phase.
+There is a drop in overall speed between power and recovery strokes, which develop a sawtooth trajectory in the sagittal plane.
+The hyper-pitch of the round shell of L. helicina diminishes the rotational drag and the moment of inertia; the extreme shell rotation also assists in raising the wingtips at the end of each stroke to create a figure-eight pattern, common for flying insects.
+In contrast, flying insects and shell-less pteropods encounter higher resistance forces that limit the body rotation.

 Sea butterflies range from the tropics to the poles.